JARVIS-AI/amshq/README.md

 **Graphics and Vectors**

-1. Hooman Bazjoo
-2. Some of my friends
+1. Some of my friends

 ## Credit